fccm/OCamlSDL2/examples/README.txt

 - ex_mv_sprite_rend.ml : does the same than "ex_mv_sprite_surf.ml" but
       using the new "Render" API.
 - ex_cpu_count.ml : prints in the terminal the number of CPU.
-- ex_event.ml : opens a window and prints in the terminal every events that occure in this window.
+- ex_event.ml : opens a window and prints events in the terminal every events that occure in this window.
 - ex_platform.ml : prints the platform in the terminal (Windows, Linux, etc.)
 - ex_power.ml : prints the power state in the terminal.